-You must arrange ventilation of the UPS room.
-Sufficient amount of air cooling is needed to keep the maximum room temperature rise at desired level.
+It is required to arrange ventilation of the UPS room.
+Sufficient amount of air cooling is needed to keep the maximum room temperature rise at desired level:

-- Temperature rise of max. +5 °C requires the airflow of 600 m3/h per 1 kW of losses - Temperature rise of max. +10 °C requires the airflow of 300 m3/h per 1 kW of losses
+- Temperature rise of max. +5 °C requires the airflow of 600 m3/h per 1 kW of - Temperature rise of max. +10 °C requires the airflow of 300 m3/h per 1 kW of losses

-An ambient temperature from +20 to +25 $^{\circ}$ C is recommended to achieve a long life of the UPS and batteries.
-The cooling air entering the UPS must not exceed +40 $^{\circ}$ C. Avoid high ambient temperature, moisture, and humidity.
+An ambient temperature from +20 to +25 °C is recommended to achieve a long life of the UPS and batteries.
+Avoid high ambient temperature, moisture, and humidity.